Lane-Level Route Planning for Autonomous Vehicles: Introduction

 The main contributions of this paper are as follows.
 Firstly, we formulate our lane-level routing problem as a Markov Decision Process (MDP).
 The states correspond to sections of lanes in the road network, and the actions model how one navigates on these lanes; either by staying in the current lane, or deciding to try a lane change action which may or may not succeed.
 Secondly, we present an efficient algorithm to solve the MDP, where the running time is near-linear in the number of states of the MDP.
 While the optimal policy for MDPs with stochastic actions (such as the lane change action) cannot be computed efficiently in general, the key result of this paper is that under reasonable conditions we can compute the optimal policy for our routing problem using a Dijkstra-like algorithm.
 More specifically, if the cost formulation satisfies a \emph{monotonicity} requirement ---analogous to the nonnegative edge weight requirement in a deterministic graph search problem--- we can use Dijkstra's algorithm to find the optimal policy in a single pass.
 We prove that for our problem reasonable conditions imply this monotonicity, and derive them constructively.

 There is a large body of work on heuristic methods to efficiently solve MDPs in practice (see e.g. \cite{afp-gps-97,bonet2003labeled,hansen2001lao,l-pa-06}).
-For a subset of MDPs that have a single target state out of which one cannot transition (this includes ours), the problem is sometimes referred to as the \emph{stochastic shortest path} (SSP) problem \cite{bertsekas1991analysis,gs-sspp-20}.
-It is in general not possible to apply Dijkstra's algorithm to SSPs, with the exception of some special cases \cite{mg-fepmdp-05,t-eagot-95}.
-An implicit sufficient condition has been established previously for Dijkstra's applicability \cite{bertsekas2012dynamic} (effectively the monotonicity requirement mentioned above), and in some cases explicit sufficient conditions can also be formulated \cite{v-lsmmssppg-08}.
+For a subset of MDPs that have a single target state out of which one cannot transition (this includes ours), the problem is sometimes referred to as the \emph{stochastic shortest path} (SSP) problem \citep{bertsekas1991analysis,gs-sspp-20}.
+It is in general not possible to apply Dijkstra's algorithm to SSPs, with the exception of some special cases \citep{mg-fepmdp-05,t-eagot-95}.
+An implicit sufficient condition has been established previously for Dijkstra's applicability \citep{bertsekas2012dynamic} (effectively the monotonicity requirement mentioned above), and in some cases explicit sufficient conditions can also be formulated \citep{v-lsmmssppg-08}.
 In this paper we do not study general MDPs or SSPs, but rather a special class for the particularly relevant application of autonomous vehicle routing.
 We constructively derive a reasonable explicit condition such that the implicit sufficient conditions are satisfied and Dijkstra's algorithm can in fact be applied.

 The remainder of this paper is organized as follows.
-In \secref{definitions} we describe the lane graph, the stochastic model for lane changes, and the Markov Decision Process that defines our problem.
-In \secref{solution} we show that our MDP fulfills a monotonicity condition (\thmref{mdp-mono}), which allows for the use of an efficient Dijkstra-like algorithm.
-We conduct experiments in \secref{experiments} that illustrate the spectrum of routing policies one can obtain in representative environments.
-We conclude in \secref{conclusion}.
+We begin by describing the lane graph, the stochastic model for lane changes, and the Markov Decision Process that defines our problem.
+Next, we show that our MDP fulfills a monotonicity condition (\thmref{mdp-mono}), which allows for the use of an efficient Dijkstra-like algorithm.
+Finally, we conduct experiments which illustrate the spectrum of routing policies one can obtain in both representative and real-world environments, and compare our approach against existing MDP solvers.